-- working group on institutional and legal issues will assess and analyze the current legislative and institutional framework pertaining to the management of hazardous new POPs chemicals and waste.
-The results will be summarized in a report. - three inventory working groups will be on (i) old and new POPs pesticides, (ii) old and new industrial POPs and (iii) old and new unintentionally produced POPs (uPOPs).
+- a working group on institutional and legal issues will assess and prepare a gap analysis on the current legislative and institutional framework pertaining to the management of hazardous new POPs chemicals and waste.
+The results will be summarized in a report; and - three inventory working groups will be on (1) old and new POPs pesticides, (2) old and new industrial POPs and (3) old and new unintentionally produced POPs (uPOPs).
 Each working group will update the existing POPs inventory and conduct new POPs inventory.
 The members of the working groups should be representatives from all relevant institutions and other stakeholders (industry, farmers, waste disposal and recycling etc.).

 National and international experts will assist in the implementation of the project activities, outputs and drafting of the project documents.
-The national experts will be selected and contracted by the PCU through the subcontract, and the international expert will be selected and recruited by UNIDO.
+The national experts will be selected and contracted by the PCU, and the international expert will be selected and contracted by UNIDO.